 All your information is stored as read-only, meaning that even if someone gets a hold of your mobile device and somehow gets past your pin code or fingerprint scanner on iOS devices, they still cannot transfer money from within the Personal Capital app.

-For those who can’t meet the advisory minimum, Personal Capital offers an excellent mobile app complete with great tools to evaluate spending habits, recommend asset allocation improvements, and visualize retirement goals.
+For those who can’t meet the account minimum, Personal Capital offers an excellent mobile app complete with great tools to evaluate spending habits, recommend asset allocation improvements, and visualize retirement goals.

 Few robo-advisors provide the white-glove service offered by Personal Capital.
 Even those that offer human advice tend not to pair clients with dedicated financial advisors.
-So the bottom line is you are looking for top tier service that combines automated investment management with a personal touch, Personal Capital is well worth checking out.
+So the bottom line is you are looking for a top tier service that combines automated investment management with a personal touch, Personal Capital likely has everything you need and then some.